Start9Labs/documentation/source/user-manual/general/lan-setup/computer-setup.rst

 Linux
 -----

-Nothing specific needs to be configured for this environment, you just need the certificate from your Embassy.
+Nothing specific needs to be configured for this environment, so you just need the certificate from your Embassy.

 #.
 Visit your Embassy at its Tor Address.